babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 * `M(X, VALUE1, VALUE2)` A custom macro.
 Adds a chord that will use function `X` and with `chord.value1 = VALUE1; chord.value2 = VALUE2;`.
 * `D(X1, X2, ...)`: A basic keycode dance.
 If tapped (or held), registers `X1`.
 If tapped and then tapped again (or held), registers `X2`, ...
 It *cannot* recognize between tapping and holding to register different keycodes (however holding will result in repeat).
 You can put in as many basic keycodes as you want, but the macro will break if you go beyond 256.
 Just like the `butterstick_rows` and `butterstick_cols` macros, it will try to expand shortened keycodes.
 Advanced keycodes are not *yet* supported.
 * `DM_RECORD`, `DM_NEXT`, `DM_END`, `DM_PLAY`: Start recording a dynamic macro.
 Once you start recording, basic keycodes will get stored.
 When replaying the macro, all keys you press before `DM_NEXT` or `DM_END` will get pressed at the same time.
 For example the sequence `DM_RECORD`, `KC_CTRL`, `KC_A`, `DM_NEXT`, `KC_BSPC`, `DM_END` will record a macro that when played will execute the sequence Ctrl+a, Backspace.
+* `CLEAR`: clears keyboard, sets all chords to the default state and switches the pseudolayer to the default one.
+Basically "What are you doing?!?
+STOP!" button.
+* `RESET`: Go to DFU flashing mode.

 Macro `secret_chord` allows you to add a single chord while utilize the smart string parsing and defining the chord's keys visually.
 For example